vahobrsti/flickr/README.md

 1) Caching using RAM instead of file.
 Redis and Memcached are good candidates.

-2) Having a complete set of TDD tests which is a great help while you are doing refactoring; It's a great documentation for your code.

- 3) Flickr is applying some restriction on the non-commercial api and sometimes, I ran into the problem that they would not pass the url to large size.
+2) Flickr is applying some restriction on the non-commercial api and sometimes, I ran into the problem that they would not pass the url to large size.
 If this were to be used in production, it is required to have a commercial api with Flickr.